-If your non-profit is looking for new volunteers, here are some advertising strategies to get you started:
+If your nonprofit is looking for new volunteers, here are some advertising strategies to get you started:

-- Ask community leaders to promote volunteer opportunities and the benefits.
+- Ask community leaders to promote volunteer opportunities and their benefits.
 Teachers at universities may share inspiration to students, parents and other teachers.
 Doctors and lawyers may wish to keep your marketing materials in their lobby as a way to help you recruit more volunteers.
 Community leaders may wish to be a part of a lecture series on volunteering held at your nonprofit.

 - Contact your local TV and radio stations with interesting stories about a volunteer or your nonprofit projects.
 Host a call-in to promote your organization and the richness of volunteering.
 Place short radio and TV ads on the benefits of volunteering and being involved your nonprofit in particular.